cal-poly-csc530-2214/autograder-shawn_h/README.txt

 sub tree of that AST which could easily contain additional info like line numbers that would be useful in the student feedback.

+Additionally though I did this entirely in C# including the student programs using a mini parser for python and producing an AST would allow students to submit solutions in python (or any language) and could basically function the same way.

 -Shawn Harris